 Role: Assistant Principal

 Biography: I have been privileged to work in education for 21 years.
-16 of those years has been in Tower Hamlets school - Stepney Green School, St. Paul’s Way and Bethnal Green Academy.
-I have a deep-rooted connection to Tower Hamlets, having grown up in Bethnal Green and attended local primary and secondary schools in addition to Queen Mary’s University.
-I have been directly involved in improving two school into outstanding in Tower Hamlets and bring these skills to LEA.
+16 of those years has been in Tower Hamlets schools - Stepney Green School, St. Paul’s Way and Bethnal Green Academy.
+I have a deep-rooted connection to Tower Hamlets, having grown up in Bethnal Green and attended local primary and secondary schools in addition to Queen Mary University.
+I have been directly involved in improving two schools into outstanding in Tower Hamlets and bring these skills to LEA.